Date: May 17, 2014 - 1 pm

 What are email disclaimers?

-Not only are disclaimers necessary on emails, but also SMS’, IM’s and posts to social media platforms.
-With Facebook and Twitter, we sometimes recommend that as part of its social media legal strategy, the company to insert a link into its profile which links to a page on the company’s website containing the relevant disclaimer.
-Regarding SMS’ and IM’s, this is more difficult; the main reason being the practical limitations of space within a small message size.
+Not only are disclaimers necessary on emails, but also on SMSs, instant messages (IMs) and posts to social media platforms.
+For this reason we prefer referring to message disclaimers.
+With Facebook and Twitter, we sometimes recommend that as part of its social media legal strategy, the company inserts a link into its profile, which links to a page on the company’s website containing the relevant disclaimer.
+Regarding SMSs and IMs, this is more difficult; the main reason being the practical limitations of space within a small message size.

-So does the law impose any specific requirements for disclaimers?
-Yes, in terms of the Consumer Protection Act, the Companies Act and the Close Corporations Act.
+So, does the law impose any specific requirements for disclaimers?
+Yes, in terms of the Consumer Protection Act, the Companies Act, the Close Corporations Act and the ECT Act.